Pradumnasaraf/DDRSS/README.md

 ## 🎯 Aim of the project:

-This project built to prove the concept that how **RSS Feed** can be so powerful and useful when we have to share, transfer and use **bulk** of data and also fetch the **latest data/feed** from the source.
+This project was built to prove the concept that how **RSS Feed** can be so powerful and useful when we have to share, transfer and use **bulk** of data and also fetch the **latest data/feed** from the source.